Villa Loredan

 Villa Loredan ValierPerocco di Meduna

-A 17th-century Venetian residence nestled in the Treviso countryside.
+A Venetian residence with Cinquecento roots, nestled in the Treviso countryside.
 History, architecture and landscape in rare balance.

 Via Valier 28